This is a list of all rehabilitation and counselor education courses. For more information, see Rehabilitation and Counselor Education.

 Experience to enhance competency in agencies and with persons represented in student's specialty area.
 Prerequisites: RCE:6349.

-RCE:6352 Internship II: Rehabilitation and Mental Health Counselingarr.
+RCE:6352 Internship in Clinical Mental Health Counselingarr.

 Full-time clinical experience in rehabilitation and mental health settings; training in wide range of rehabilitation and mental health functions under supervision of a qualified M.A. counselor with appropriate credentials.
 Prerequisites: RCE:6350.